apnadkarni/blt/man/tree.rst

 ------

 **blt::tree create** ?\ *treeName*\ ?
   Creates a new tree object.
-The name of the new tree is returned.
+The name of the new tree object is returned.
   If no *treeName* argument is present, then the name of the tree is automatically generated in the form "tree0", "tree1", etc.  If the substring "#auto" is found in *treeName*, it is automatically substituted by a generated name.
 For example, the name ".foo.#auto.bar" will be translated to ".foo.tree0.bar".

-  A new TCL command (by the same name as the tree) is also created.
+  A new TCL command (by the same name as the tree) is created.
 Another TCL command or tree object can not already exist as *treeName*.
 If the TCL command is deleted, the tree will also be freed.
 The new tree will contain just a root node.
 Note that trees are by default, created in the current namespace, not the global namespace, unless *treeName* contains a namespace qualifier, such as "fred::myTree".

 **blt::tree destroy** ?\ *treeName* ... ?
   Releases one of more trees.
 The TCL command associated with *treeName* is